Friends of Pocahontas State Park

 We are flattered that you are considering Troop 2860 as the BSA home for your child!
 Whether they are a boy or girl, we have a place for them here.
 Check out the info below to learn about us.
 If you would like more information or to talk to someone, please reach out to firstname.lastname@example.org.
 Ready to sign up?
 You can fill out an application online.
 How easy is that!?!

 All applications to join our Troop must be approved by the BSA.
-BSA policy states that to join a BSA Troop, a youth Youth must have either: (a) completed the fifth grade and are at least 10 years old, OR (b) have earned the Cub Scout Arrow of Light Award and are at least 10 years old, OR (c) are age 11 but have not reached age 18.
+BSA policy states that to join a BSA Troop, a youth Youth must either: (a) currently be in the fifth grade on or after March 1st and are at least 10 years old, OR (b) have earned the Cub Scout Arrow of Light Award and are at least 10 years old, OR (c) are age 11 but have not reached age 18.
 If your child is in Elementary School, they are eligible to join one of our charter organization's Cub Scout Packs that will prepare them for life in the Troop, and allow them to cross over into the Troop before the completion of their fifth grade year once they have earned the Arrow of Light Award - usually in March.
 Check out the websites of Pack 2831 or Pack 2806 to see which might be a fit for your child.

 We meet in the sanctuary of Woodlake United Methodist Church on Monday nights from 7:00 PM to 8:30 PM year-round.
 During the school year, we do observe the same holidays as Chesterfield County Public Schools.
 The Church is located at 15630 Hampton Park Drive, Chesterfield, VA 23832.
 Feel free to drop by one Monday night and see how we operate.
 We will be happy to speak with you about the Troop without any pressure to join.